atsaloli/cicd/gitlab-ci/01-setting-up-ci/27-change-docker-image.md

 # Use a different container image

-Change your CI config to tell the Docker runner to use an Ubuntu container image:
+Change your CI config to tell the Docker runner to use an Ubuntu container image for all jobs in this project:

 ```yaml
 image: ubuntu